-We broke the bank on lighting design for this one and created the land of Northern Lights.
-So many mysterious hues of blue, red, green, and gold.
+Exquisite lighting design helped to create the land of Northern Lights.
+Mysterious hues of blue, red, green, and gold.
 This concert explores Sibelius’ connection between sound and sight, (Did you know he had synesthesia?) and his love of nature echoed through his unique way of composing.
 Cellos and trumpets together, what color is that?
 Can a violin section sound like a tree?
 How might music grow, little by little, like a flower?
 Can music make you see and feel the sun?
-Endless possibilities in a magical land.
+Endless possibilities created through imagination and magic.

 Symphony No. 1